-Blepharoplasty can be both a functional and cosmetic surgical procedure.
+Blepharoplasty is a functional surgical procedure.
 It is intended to reshape the upper eyelid or lower eyelid and is performed by removing or repositioning excess tissue as well as reinforcing surrounding muscles and tendons.
 When an excessive amount of upper eyelid skin is present, the skin may hang over the eyelashes and cause a loss of peripheral vision.
 The outer and upper parts of the visual field are most commonly affected and the condition may cause difficulty with activities such as driving or reading.
 In this circumstance, upper eyelid blepharoplasty is performed to improve peripheral vision.
-Patients with less excess skin may have a similar procedure performed for cosmetic reasons.

 How Blepharoplasty Works

 Blepharoplasty is performed through external incisions made along the natural skin lines of the eyelids, such as the creases of the upper lids.
 Through the incisions, excess skin and fat is removed.
 This can help relieve some of the heaviness weighing down the upper lids.
 The remaining skin is tightened to create smoother and firmer lids.

 Local anesthesia is used for your complete comfort.
 Depending upon the scope of the procedure, the operation takes about one to two hours.

 Your eyelids will be swollen and bruised for one to two weeks after the procedure, and it is important that you do not lift more than 30 lbs. for two weeks